TheBIMsider/BYF/README.md

 > 🎯 **Open-source, self-hosted fitness tracking with streak-based motivation**

-## 🤔 **Why This App Exists**

-Sometimes when you're trying to lose weight or be more active, you need accountability.
-But accountability means different things to different people.
-For some, it's just tracking numbers.
-For others - like me - you need an incentive, a motive, a real reason for doing something.

-Back in the 2000s when The Biggest Loser was popular, friends would get together for weight loss competitions.
-There'd be something on the line - $50, a night out, bragging rights - and the winner would take it all.
-That external motivation helped people actually track their stats, log their weights, and do the work.

-**But here's the thing:** Not everyone is motivated by money or new clothes or the same rewards.
-Every person's fitness journey is different.

-That's why BribeYourselfFit was born - a fitness tracker that lets you set your own rewards, your own "bribes" for hitting your goals.
-Whether it's a cheat meal after a 7-day streak, new workout gear at 30 days, or a weekend getaway at 100 days - you decide what motivates you.

 ## 🤖 **Built with AI-Assisted Development**

 This project was created using modern AI-powered development tools, demonstrating the power of human-AI collaboration in software development: